vrodriguezf/mlr/doc/knitted/tutorial/benchmark_experiments.md

 ```

-Of course everything works the same way if we exchange the resampling
+Of course everything works the same way if we change the resampling
 strategy either in the outer or inner run.
-They can be freely
+They can be mixed as desired.
-mixed.

 Example 3: Three tasks, three learners, tuning
 ----------------------------------------------

-Extensive example which shows a benchmark experiment with three data
+Now we look at an extensive example that shows a benchmark experiment with three data
 sets, three learners and tuning.